ucfai/ucfai/content/authors/phongphattharasiri/_index.md

 # `autobot` updates these ----------------------------------------------------
 # These must match and MUST be set to your GitHub username
-github: causallycausal
+github: phongphattharasiri
-authors: [causallycausal]
+authors: [phongphattharasiri]

 # NOTE: If you spot an error, please reach out to one the Maintainers
-roles:
+roles: []
-  - Coordinator
 teams:
-  - fa19
+- fa20
 user_groups:
 - Coordinator
-- fa19-projects-coordinator
-- fa19-coordinator
 ---